AlimTleuliyev/image-to-audio/README.md

 - **Text-to-Speech Synthesis**: [Microsoft's SpeechT5](https://huggingface.co/microsoft/speecht5_tts) model is employed for text-to-speech synthesis, converting the generated captions into natural-sounding speech.
 The SpeechT5 model incorporates advanced techniques for speech generation, producing high-quality and expressive speech output.

-- **Multiple Input Options**: The application supports multiple input options for convenience.
-Users can either upload an image from their local device or provide the URL of an image hosted online.
-This flexibility allows users to easily access and process images from various sources.
+- **Multiple Input Options**:  Supports image upload from local devices and URL input for images hosted online, offering flexibility in image selection.

-- **Real-time Processing**: The image captioning and text-to-speech synthesis are performed in real-time, ensuring quick and responsive results.
-Users can instantly see the generated caption and hear the corresponding speech output, enabling a seamless and interactive experience.
+- **Real-time Processing**: Performs image captioning and text-to-speech synthesis in real-time, delivering quick and responsive results.

-- **User-friendly Interface**: The application features a user-friendly interface built using the Streamlit framework.
-It provides clear instructions, intuitive image upload options, and visually appealing visualizations.
-Users can easily interact with the application, making it accessible to individuals with varying technical backgrounds.
+- **User-friendly Interface**: Built using the Streamlit framework, the application provides clear instructions, intuitive image upload options, and visually appealing visualizations for a seamless and accessible user experience.

 ## Installation